test-kitchen/kitchen-vagrant/CONTRIBUTING.md

 bundle exec cookstyle -a
 ```

-The unit suite enforces **100% line coverage** of `lib/` via SimpleCov, and an
-HTML report is written to `coverage/` on every run.
-A change that adds code
-without adding tests will fail the build on coverage alone.

 The unit tests do not invoke Vagrant, so they run without VirtualBox or any
 other provider installed.